ohbumjun/mrawesome.github.io/index.md

 ---

 ![BumJunOh_Introduction](/Images/home/BumJunOh_Intro_Small.jpg)

-I am a C/C++/C# software developer currently working as a Game Engine Programmer at Com2us.
-My focus is on creating high-performance, secure software, with a strong interest in advancing my expertise in graphics APIs and network programming.
+# Introduce

+Highly motivated and results-oriented Software Engineer with 2+ years of experience in C/C++/C# programming and STL, specializing in game engine architecture and performance optimization.

+### Who I Am
+I was drawn to coding because of the process of turning imagination into reality using data and coding technology.
+This ability to create something from nothing has always fascinated me, and it’s this passion that led me to pursue a career in development.
+As I’ve gained experience, I’ve developed a particular interest in optimizing application performance and working with low-level technologies.

+I am driven by the desire to challenge myself, expand my horizons, and dream bigger.
+With a vision to work on innovative projects, I aspire to grow and eventually explore opportunities beyond borders, aiming to contribute to the global tech landscape.

+### My Strength
-I hold a bachelor's degree from Chung-Ang University, where I majored in Psychology and double majored in Statistics-based AI.
-This multidisciplinary program encompassed a range of courses in statistics and computer science, equipping me with analytical and technical skills.
-To further expand my knowledge, I pursued a degree in Information and Communications Engineering, deepening my understanding of computer networks.
+To achieve my goals and dreams, I put in great effort at Chung-Ang University, where I majored in Psychology and double majored in Statistics-based AI.
+This multidisciplinary program helped me develop strong analytical and technical skills through courses in statistics and computer science.
+Later, to build expertise in another field, I pursued a degree in Information and Communications Engineering, further enhancing my knowledge in computer networks.

+Although I faced challenges studying in an unfamiliar field, I persevered with determination and passion, viewing it as a crucial step toward achieving my dreams, and overcame it through dedication and hard work.

+### Goal
-My primary interests lie in software development with C/C++/C#, and I am passionate about optimizing systems and tackling complex technical challenges.
+My primary interests lie in software development with C/C++/C#, and I am passionate about system optimization and solving complex technical challenges.
+In the future, I aim to leverage my experience to create software based on C/C++/C#, contributing to areas such as graphic APIs, Window OS technologies, network programming, and my strengths in game engine development.
+Although my experience includes game engine development, I am eager to work in the broader C/C++/C# software field, not limited to the gaming industry.
+<br><br>

 # Education

 ## Chung-Ang University

 * Bachelor of Arts in **Psychology** (2022)
-* Double-Major in **Statistical Artificial Intelligence** (2022)
+* Double-Major in **Statistical Artificial Intelligence** (2022)(GPA : 4 / 4.5)
 <br>
 Relevant Course : C Programming Language/ Calculus/ Linear Algebra/ Data Structure/ Algorithm/ Software Engineering/ Numerical Analysis/ Graphic Programming Design(OpenGL)/ Mathematical Statistics / Data Mining/ Industry Academy Cooperative Program : Web Programming (1 semester)
 <br>

 ## Credit Bank System
-* Bachelor of Science in Information and Communication Engineering (2025)
+* Bachelor of Science in Information and Communication Engineering (2025)(GPA : 4.29 / 4.5)
 <br>
 Relevant Course : Network 1/ Database/ System Analysis and Design/ Operating System/ Introduction to Information and Communications/ Computer Network / C Programming / System Programming / Computer Architecture
 <br>